1,000+ 5-STAR REVIEWS

 Check for changes in how your garage door looks or works.
 These warning signs show that something may be wrong.
 If you see them, it is time to get help right away.

-Research by the National Institute of Standards and Technology (NIST) reveals that materials under cyclic stress and corrosion degrade much faster than their nominal ratings suggest, reinforcing the importance of monitoring cable wear before dramatic failure occurs.
+Research from the National Institute of Standards and Technology (NIST) shows that materials exposed to repeated stress and corrosion can weaken over time, highlighting the importance of inspecting garage door cables before they fail unexpectedly.

 Physical Symptoms: Frayed Wires, Hanging Cables, and Unusual Movement